-The global construction equipment rental market size is expected to reach USD 280.13 billion by 2030, registering a CAGR of 5.6% from 2025 to 2030, according to a new report by Grand View Research, Inc. Increasing government spending on infrastructure projects and rising Foreign Direct Investment (FDI) in the building sector for skyscrapers, motorways, bridges, and smart cities is driving the growth.
+The global construction equipment rental market size is estimated to reach USD 339.04 billion by 2033, registering to grow at a CAGR of 6.1% from 2026 to 2033, according to a new report by Grand View Research, Inc. Increasing government spending on infrastructure projects and rising Foreign Direct Investment (FDI) in the building sector for skyscrapers, motorways, bridges, and smart cities is driving the growth.
 The market for renting construction equipment is expanding as a result of ongoing technological advancements that result in modern construction tools that focus on projects and streamline the entire construction process.
 Small and medium-sized construction enterprises and contractors are encouraged to use rental construction equipment due to the higher total cost of ownership of modern construction equipment and machines.
 Additionally, construction equipment leasing offers a cost-effective substitute for purchasing for construction companies since it lowers the costs of ownership such as maintenance, repair, insurance, and storage.

 The pandemic led to a global lockdown and disrupted the supply chain, which had a significant impact on the industrial, building, and mining industries.
 Following the pandemic, problems with the supply of skilled labor, rising raw material prices, and high EMIs have exacerbated uncertainty in the construction business, slowing expansion.
 The market for construction rental equipment is expanding as a result of larger construction enterprises migrating to renting equipment in order to prevent risk aversion and lessen uncertainty.